• Skip to primary navigation

 Sabudana Kheer in two bowls garnished with nuts and rose petals

 Sabudana Kheer, or Tapioca pudding, is a sweet made with tapioca pearls and milk.
 This kheer is popular during the fasting festive season in India.
 It is super easy to make in the instant pot or on the stovetop.
-Vegetarian & Gluten-free!
+Vegetarian and gluten-free!

 Besan Halwa